 If, however, you can't find fresh okra, frozen okra works well.
 Or, skipping okra is another option.

-Vegan gumbo, a comforting stew, rather than a soup, is centered around a roux.
-Although most roux is made with butter or oil, making an oil-free roux is easy.
+Vegan Gumbo, a comforting stew, rather than a soup, is centered around a roux.
+Although most roux is made with butter or oil, creating an oil-free roux is easy.

-Usually, roux, an equal combination of fat and flour, become a thickening agent in the gumbo, making the broth thick.
+Usually, roux, an equal combination of fat and flour, becomes a thickening agent in the Gumbo, making the broth thick.
 Instead, the oil-free roux browns with the sautéed vegetables, requiring only the moisture from the vegetables as they cook.

 Even though I love my Vegan Jambalaya Recipe, jambalaya is primarily a rice dish.
-Both dishes boast multicultural Creole and Cajun roots, so they are similar all the way.
+However, both dishes boast multicultural Creole and Cajun roots, so they are similar all the way.

 The main difference, however, is the role of the rice, which is integral to both.
 Gumbo is served with rice that is cooked separately, but rice goes directly into the jambalaya pot.

-One of the nice things about gumbo is you can eat it with or without the rice.
-In fact, I sometimes enjoy gumbo without any rice and eat it like a soup from a bowl and skip the rice altogether.
+One of the nice things about Gumbo is you can eat it with or without the rice.
+I sometimes enjoy Gumbo without any rice and eat it like a soup from a bowl and skip the rice altogether.

-Vegan gumbo is rich and earthy and has a fairly spicy flavor, but not burn your mouth spicy.
+Vegan Gumbo is rich and earthy and has a reasonably spicy flavor, but not burn your mouth spicy.
 Compared to Thai or Indian food, it is mild in spice.

-But remember, cajun seasoning can always be added to food, but it can't be removed once added, so add a small amount at a time based on the directions to get the flavor you want.
+But remember, be cautious with adding cajun seasoning to food because it can't be removed once added, so add a small amount at a time based on the directions to get the flavor you want.

-Since everyone's taste is different, seasoning can always be adjusted later for individual preference.
+Since everyone's taste is different, adjust seasoning later for individual preference.

 What ingredients are in vegan gumbo?